alexcodri/MovieManagementApplication/README.md

   Application's stack: Java, SQLite, Firebase

-  Also using: RecycleView, CardView, ButterKnife, Picasso
+  Also using: RecyclerView, CardView, ButterKnife, Picasso

   The application was developed using Android Studio and consumed the movie API provided by The Movie DB.